Regulations for Support International Coordination Action

 § 6.
 The proposal must strive, where relevant, towards maximum cooperation between host institutions.

 § 1.
 The FWO organizes the evaluation of submitted proposals.
-The Panel for International Collaboration (CIS) performs this evaluation.
+The Cross-Domain Panel (CDP) performs this evaluation.

 § 2.
 The CIS advises the Board of Trustees, which takes the decisions.